rengcarolhmun/sciencemm.github.io/README.md

 ## Contact

-If you have any questions about the project or want to collaborate, please open an issue in this GitHub repository or contact [your-email@example.com](mailto:your-email@example.com) (Optional: Replace with a real email or remove).
+For questions, bug reports, or feature requests related to the **website itself** (not science questions), please open an issue in this GitHub repository.

 ---